FDio/csit/docs/content/overview/c_dash/structure.md

 # Structure

-Our presentation layer named “CSIT-Dash” provides customizable views on performance data.
+CSIT-Dash provides customizable views on performance data.
 We can split it into two groups.
-The first one is performance trending, which displays data collected on daily basis.
+The first one is performance trending, which displays data collected on daily (MRR) or weekly (NDRPDR) basis.
 The other one presents data coming from release testing.
 In addition, we publish also information and statistics about our test jobs, failures and anomalies and the CSIT documentation.
 The screen of CSIT-Dash is divided in two parts.
 On the left side, there is the control panel which makes possible to select required information.
 The right side then displays the user-selected data in graphs or tables.

-The structure of C-Docs consist of:
+The structure of CSIT-Dash consist of:

 - Performance Trending
 - Per Release Performance